≡ Menu

 From a 100-point perspective, the PIOF unit price will fall by about MYR0.0011 or MYR0.11 cents on average.

-As the rising ratio is twice as large as the falling ratio, the Public Islamic Opportunities Fund (PIOF) unit price is more sensitive to an index rise than an index drop.
+The Public Islamic Opportunities Fund (PIOF) unit price is more sensitive to an index rise than an index drop.

 Review Summary